 We have financed our operations primarily through the sale of equity securities, licensing fees, issuance of debt and collaborations with third parties.
-At June 30, 2023, cash, cash equivalents and marketable securities totaled \$213.8 million, as compared to \$135.5 million at December 31, 2022.
+As of September 30, 2023, cash, cash equivalents and marketable securities totaled \$438.8 million, as compared to \$135.5 million as of December 31, 2022.